travisdesell/ngafid2.0/src/main/javascript/cesium/README.md

 ### NOTE: Some assets may outdated and requires new download:
 Just refer to CesiumJs webite at cesium.com and download the asset files.

+### NGAFID with CESIUM 1.73:
+NGAFID 2.0 now running Cesium 1.73.
+Thanks Cesium with following updates:

+-Viewer now allows 3D Tiles features to be selected.
+-Fixed two terrain-related bugs that could cause expected terrain detail to be missing.
+-Controller button in browser viewer fixed.

 Refrences: https://cesium.com/cesiumjs/